 Since my Fedora Post-installation Configurations article, some things have changed in Fedora 20.
 For example, for security and economy reasons, Sendmail does not get installed anymore by default.
 Here are the steps to make your Linux home computer be able to send system e-mails as alerts or from things that run on cron.
 All commands should be run as user root.
+This is certified to work on Fedora 21.

 - Install and configure stuff: